SebMoreno/simple-selenium-automation-test/README.md

 ### Part 1

 1. Go to http://worldtimeapi.org/pages/examples
-2. Check how http://worldtimeapi.org/api/timezone endpoint works
+2. Check how `http://worldtimeapi.org/api/timezone[/:area][/:location][/:region][.json|.txt]` endpoint works
     - Define one **negative** scenario that you would test
     - What would you assert?
+Include elements from both, the response attributes and the response content
-    - Write that scenario using Gherkin language in `timezone.feature` file
+    - Write that scenario using Gherkin language in `worldtimeapi.feature` feature file
-3. Check how http://worldtimeapi.org/api/timezone/America/Bogota endpoint works
+3. Check how `http://worldtimeapi.org/api/ip[/:ipv4][.json|.txt]` endpoint works
     - Define two **negative** scenarios that you would test
     - What would you assert on each?
+Include elements from both, the response attributes and the response content
-    - Write them in your feature file using `Scenario Outline` clause
+    - Write them in `worldtimeapi.feature` feature file using `Scenario Outline` clause
-4. Add a description to the feature file and the scenarios
+4. Include a description for the feature file and for each of the scenarios

 ### Part 2